Hvass-Labs/FinanceOps/README.md

 If you do not want to install anything on your own computer, then the Notebooks can be viewed, edited and run entirely on the internet by using [Google Colab](https://colab.research.google.com).

-You can click the "Google Colab"-link next to the research papers listed above.
+You click the "Google Colab"-link next to the research papers listed above.
 You can view the Notebook on Colab but in order to run it you need to login using your Google account.

-Then you need to execute the following commands at the top of the Notebook, which clones FinanceOps to your work-directory on Colab.
+Then you need to execute the following commands at the top of the Notebook, which clones FinanceOps to your work-directory on Colab, and installs all the required Python packages:

     # Clone the repository from GitHub to Google Colab's temporary drive.
     import os